Psychokiller1888/AmenitizScriptiz/README.md

 #### Description

 For the calendar, in weekly view mode.
 Hide or change the color of the dollar symbol on the room tiles.
-By default it is hidden for unpaid rooms.
+By default, it is hidden for unpaid rooms.

 #### Install